TheToolsmiths/ddl/proposals/primitive_types.md

 ### string

-Represents a sequence of one or characters.
+Represents a sequence of one or more characters.